• Home

 March 16, 2026, 1:42 PM ET

-Peter Thiel claims The Giving Pledge has fallen out of style.Eva Marie Uzcategui/Bloomberg via Getty Images
+Peter Thiel claims the Giving Pledge has fallen out of style.Eva Marie Uzcategui/Bloomberg via Getty Images

-Peter Thiel isn’t just skeptical of The Giving Pledge—he’s been actively working to dismantle it from within, telling signatories to walk away from their commitments and calling the organization an “Epstein-adjacent, fake Boomer club.”
+Peter Thiel isn’t just skeptical of the Giving Pledge—he’s been actively working to dismantle it from within, telling signatories to walk away from their commitments and calling the organization an “Epstein-adjacent, fake boomer club.”

 Recommended Video

-In an interview with The New York Times, Thiel claimed The Giving Pledge, or the philanthropic campaign to get the world’s wealthiest to commit to giving away 50% or more of their wealth, has fallen out of style.
+In an interview with the New York Times, Thiel claimed the Giving Pledge, or the philanthropic campaign to get the world’s wealthiest to commit to giving away 50% or more of their wealth, has fallen out of style.
 “They got an incredible number of people to sign up those first four or five years, and it somehow has really run out of energy,” he said.
 “I don’t know if the branding is outright negative, but it feels way less important for people to join.”

 The U.S. wealth divide has progressed to new extremes, with the top 10% of households holding more than two-thirds of the nation’s wealth, according to Federal Reserve data.
 The majority of the country’s wealth remains in the hands of older generations.
 And the wealth accumulation has hollowed out the middle class over the last few decades.
 Philanthropy has long acted as a de facto realization of trickle-down economic theory.
 A shift away from that philanthropic framework—and one of the most organized efforts in modern history to transfer wealth out of the pockets of the country’s richest—could signal that the money spigot is tightening.

 The Giving Pledge was launched in 2010 by Bill Gates, Melinda French Gates, and Warren Buffett.
-The list of signatories includes some of the country’s wealthiest, including those who have given away the biggest sums of their fortunes, such as Mackenzie Scott and the late Microsoft co-founder Paul Allen.
+The list of signatories includes some of the country’s wealthiest, including those who have given away the biggest sums of their fortunes, such as MacKenzie Scott and the late Microsoft cofounder Paul Allen.

 While receiving more than 250 signatures from the world’s wealthiest global philanthropists, the number of wealthy signing on has dwindled in recent years.
-Just four pledged in 2024, and 14 signed on in 2025, according to a list of signatories compiled by The Giving Pledge.
-That comes even as more of the world’s wealthiest reach billionaire status each month, with Forbes’ latest estimate calculating there are more than 3,400 billionaires globally.
+Just four pledged in 2024, and 14 signed on in 2025, according to a list of signatories compiled by the Giving Pledge.
+That comes even as more of the world’s wealthiest reach billionaire status each month, with Forbes’s latest estimate calculating there are more than 3,400 billionaires globally.

-Thiel’s pitch to abandon The Giving Pledge
+Thiel’s pitch to abandon the Giving Pledge

 Thiel said he’s nudged a few to erase their signatures.
 “I’ve strongly discouraged people from signing it, and then I have gently encouraged them to unsign it,” Thiel said.
-Notably, in transcripts and audio lectures given by Thiel to Reuters last year, he recalled calling on the world’s richest man and soon-to-be first ever minted trillionaire Elon Musk to retract his pledge, warning the Tesla founder his wealth would go to “left-wing nonprofits that will be chosen by Bill Gates.”
+Notably, in transcripts and audio lectures given by Thiel to Reuters last year, he recalled calling on the world’s richest man and soon-to-be first-ever minted trillionaire Elon Musk to retract his pledge, warning the Tesla founder his wealth would go to “left-wing nonprofits that will be chosen by Bill Gates.”

 Thiel said he’s had conversations with some signatories who have expressed uncertainty about their original decisions to commit.
 “Most of the ones I’ve talked to have at least expressed regret about signing it,” he said.